 No matter what the cause of your accident, we always recommend you do three things at the scene.
 First, get medical attention if necessary.
-Second, call the police so you will have a police report to support any claim you might make for your injuries.
-Third, get the name and license number of the cab driver, and the name of the cab company.
-Together, these actions will help you get proper treatment and set the stage for a strong claim for money for your injuries.
+Second, call the police so that you will have a police report to support any claim you might make for your injuries.
+Third, get the name and license number of the cab driver and the name of the cab company.

 As a passenger, you can recover the full cost of your injuries.
 This means far more than just getting your medical bills paid, though that is certainly part of it.
 You can also recover money to make up for time you had to miss from work after the accident.
 These costs are known as “special damages,” and they are usually proven through medical bills, receipts and pay stubs.

 ALL insurance companies will try to pay you as little as possible.
 They may question your injuries, minimize how bad the accident was, or try to skate out of responsibility altogether.
-This is why you need to have a lawyer protecting your interests and working to get you the best recovery possible.
+This is why you need to have a taxicab accident lawyer in Augusta protecting your interests and working to get you the best recovery possible.

 Talk to an Augusta Taxicab Accident Lawyer

 At John Foy & Associates, our goal is to get you paid.
 We never charge a fee unless we put money in your hands.
 Let us give you a free consultation to go over the facts about your accident and help you plan your next steps.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call our Augusta taxicab accident lawyers or fill out the form to your right and get your FREE consultation today.